Edinson Edgardo Farfán Córdova: Prelacy

 Pope Francis appointed him Apostolic Administrator of Chuquibambilla on April 24, 2018, and subsequently Prelate of Chuquibambilla on December 7, 2019.
 Héctor Miguel Cabrejos Vidarte, the Archbishop of Trujillo and member of the Order of Friars Minor, ordained him bishop on January 4, 2020.
-His co-consecrators were the Apostolic Nuncio to Peru, Bishop Nicola Girasoli, and the Bishop of Chiclayo, Robert Prevost, former Prior-General of the Order of Saint Augustine.
+His co-consecrators were the Apostolic Nuncio to Peru, Bishop Nicola Girasoli, and the Bishop of Chiclayo, Robert Francis Prevost, former Prior-General of the Order of Saint Augustine.

 Farfán Córdova participated in the XVI Ordinary General Assembly of the Synod of Bishops within the framework of the World Synod.

 Bishop of Chiclayo

-On February 14, 2024, Pope Francis appointed Farfán Córdova as Bishop of Chiclayo, succeeding Robert Prevost, whom the pope appointed as Prefect of the Dicastery for Bishops.
+On February 14, 2024, Pope Francis appointed Farfán Córdova as Bishop of Chiclayo, succeeding Robert Francis Prevost, whom the pope appointed as Prefect of the Dicastery for Bishops.
 In the 2025 conclave, Prevost was elected as Pope Leo XIV.
-In a news conference in the aftermath of the 2025 papal conclave, he described the Pope's time riding horseback through mountainous communities in northern Peru as formative.
+In a news conference following the 2025 conclave, he described the Pope's time riding horseback through mountainous communities in northern Peru as formative.
 Farfán Córdova described his predecessor as "a shepherd among people, a man with the smell of sheep," endorsing his papacy.